-The BlackMagic Super 16mm sensor size works wonders when paired with the Metabones Speed Booster.
+The Blackmagic Super 16mm sensor size works wonders when paired with the Metabones Speed Booster.
 The world is going large sensor, high frame rate crazy and 4K-ready but there’s still a lot of stories you can tell with 1080p on the Pocket Cinema Camera.
-However, it isn’t a substitute for a heavily rigged up camera you put on your shoulder.
-I would choose the BMCC for that instead.
-Having a small and light camera and making it big and heavy just seems pointless!
-If you’re going to hook up a huge battery and shoot hours and hours of footage in fact, why not just use the original BMCC 2.5K?
-In fact for hours of footage a compressed codec is handy.
-If you’re wanting to hold out for a system that shoots 2-4 k, I can honestly tell you it’s simply not worth it.
-I’ve already seen it used as a B cam to Red and Arri.
-The RAW is very large though, but you probably won’t need it unless you are doing heavy VFX or intense color color correction.
-For more flexible RAW footage shoot at ISO 800.
-One side note on the grain: it is best to ETTR, the shadowy areas can get a bit noisy at the native 800 ISO.
-It is limited to ISO 1600, but, with the Metabones speedbooster, it’s essentially ISO 5000 after the 1 and 2/3 stop increase in light.
+I’ve already seen it used as a B cam to Red and ARRI.
+The RAW is very large (and upscales nicely to 4K).
+It is best to ETTR, the shadowy areas can get a bit noisy at the native 800 ISO.
 It could easily be cleaned up with noise reduction (you’ll need the studio version of Davinci Resolve).
 The noise/grain is more fine and similar looking to film grain, almost monochromatic, so very different from the awfulness of DSLR noise.
 The picture quality is the most compelling reason to use this camera.
 The raw image can be intercut with many of the more expensive cinema cameras costing 20x-40x the price.

 Audio is the only major weakness of the camera.
 The internal pre-amps are poor, the circuits are noisy, monitoring it is tricky and there’s hardly any audio features.
-The missing functionality of no audio meters isn’t a deal breaker. it is a Cinema Camera so treat it as such: record audio separately with appropriate quality gear.
-I’ll record audio separately with a Zoom. (and use a Rode mic for scratch sound/reference).
-So the on-board microphone and audio quality is of little interest to me.
-(I will soon test recording sound on my iPhone and sync it in Final Cut or Davinci before I buy a Zoom.)
+The missing functionality of no audio meters isn’t a deal breaker.
+It is a Cinema Camera so treat it as such: record audio separately with appropriate quality gear.

 BMPCC Final Shopping List:

-The crop factor is significant though, so you may want to look into a Metabones Speedbooster if you need to go wide.
-Also, if you do any pro handheld work, a steady hand and a lens with optical stabilization and/or a rig will be necessary.
+The crop factor is significant, so you want to get a Metabones Speedbooster if you need to go wide.
+Also, if you do any pro handheld work, a steady hand will be necessary.
 I love it on the Glidecam HD2000 and the Tripod/Slider.

 What’s disappointing is the rolling shutter.
 Use a shorter focal length i.e. more wide angle so you can lower pan speed while covering the same area during panning.
 Try to pan in the other direction (R2L).
-With current firmware update the histogram on screen works really well, and the extended shutter angles are also very good.
-These are definitely necessary to combat the rolling shutter jello effect.
-Thank goodness, the results from rolling shutter correction in post are really good.
+The results from rolling shutter correction in postproduction can be good.